lennysh/tabinator/README.md

 ## License

-This project is open source and available for personal use.
+This project is licensed under the GNU General Public License v3.0 (GPL-3.0).

+See the [LICENSE](LICENSE) file for details.

 ## Settings